Sounding Board: Manager Journey

 IMPACT

 This research opened up a new growth opportunity for the company.
-A dedicated Manager UX role will empower managers to play a pivotal role in the leadership development of their direct reports on the SB platform.
+A dedicated manager UX will empower managers to play a pivotal role in the leadership development of their direct reports on the SB platform.

 INTRO